wichtounet/wichtounet.github.io/posts/2017/09/how-i-made-deep-learning-library-38-faster-to-compile-optimization-and-cpp17-if-constexpr.rst

 As you can see, the improvements are pretty small, almost not significant in some cases.
 Nevertheless, I believe there is some improvements that is possible.
-I've got a few other cases that I plan to refactor to allow for more :code:`if constexpr` action.
+I've got a few other cases that I plan to refactor to allow for more `if constexpr` action.
 I'll see about that in the coming months.

 Conclusion
 ##########

-By disabling manual selection by default in my Expression Templates Library (ETL) and by making use of C++17 :code:`if constexpr` feature, I've been able to reduce the compilation time of DLL's unit test suite by up to 38% in the best case.
+By disabling manual selection by default in my Expression Templates Library (ETL) and by making use of C++17 `if constexpr` feature, I've been able to reduce the compilation time of DLL's unit test suite by up to 38% in the best case.